bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-25-segwit-benefits.md

 Bitcoin transactions are identified by a 64-digit hexadecimal hash called a transaction identifier (txid) which is based on both the coins being spent and on who will be able to spend the results of the transaction.

+Unfortunately,
-Unfortunately, the way the hash is calculated allows anyone to make small modifications to the transaction that will not change its meaning, but will change the hash.
+the way the hash is calculated allows anyone to make small modifications to the transaction that will not change its meaning, but will change the hash.
 This is called third-party malleability.
-Another type of malleability is possible if one of the signers of the transaction revises their signature; again the the transaction remains valid and pays the same amounts to the same addresses, but as the transaction hash incorporates the signature, the hash changes.
-This is signer malleability.
+BIP62 ("dealing with malleability") attempted to address these issues in a piecemeal manner, but was too complicated to implement as consensus checks and has been withdrawn.

-For example, you could submit a transaction with hash ef74...c309 to the network, but instead find that a node or miner on the network modifies the transaction slightly, and that the transaction is confirmed under the hash 683f...8bfa instead.
+For example, you could submit a transaction with hash ef74...c309 to the network, but instead find that a third-party, such as a node on the network relaying your transaction, or the miner who includes your transaction in a block, modifies the transaction slightly, resulting in your transaction being confirmed under the completely different hash 683f...8bfa instead.

+More generally, if one or more of the signers of the transaction revise their signatures then the transaction remains valid and pays the same amounts to the same addresses, but the transaction hash changes completely because it incorporates the signatures.
+The general case of changes to signature data (but not the outputs or choice of inputs) modifying the transaction is called scriptSig malleability.

-Segwit prevents third-party and signer malleability by allowing Bitcoin users to move the malleable parts of the transaction into something called a *transaction witness,* and segregating that witness so that changes to the witness does not affect calculation of the transaction's hash.
+Segwit prevents third-party and scriptSig malleability by allowing Bitcoin users to move the malleable parts of the transaction into the *transaction witness,* and segregating that witness so that changes to the witness does not affect calculation of the transaction's hash.

-Previous attempts to reduce malleability have included BIP62 ("dealing with malleability", which was partially implemented as standardness checks) and BIP140 ("normalized txid").

 ### Who benefits?